Wully616/BetterMods/index.md

 ## Using BetterEvents
 BetterEvents is a collection of events which you can listen to, eliminating complex logic from handling BAS events yourself!

-Simply import the static class with
+Simply import the static class with:
 ```
 using static Wully.Events.BetterEvents;
 ```